Ph.D. Clinical Psychologist

 Pause for a moment and give yourself credit for taking this step!
 Choosing to see a therapist is always a brave decision and often a tough one.
 You’re prioritizing your emotional health and wellbeing.
 You're respecting your struggles by recognizing them and looking for a constructive way to address them.
 Together we will help you actualize a life that is aligned with your values and honors who you are.

-My goal for us is to collaborate together to help you develop/access the resources to navigate life's difficulties.
-I utilize a range of approaches supported by research and also recognize the limits of evidence-based therapies which often need to be adapted, tailored, and/or incorporated with other models and practices to meet the realities, strengths, and needs of each person.
-I strive to provide a safe, warm, and supportive relationship, and value open dialogue and feedback.
+I take a collaborative and exploratory (rather than expert/hierarchical) approach to help you develop/access the resources to navigate life's difficulties.
+I utilize a range of approaches supported by research and also recognize the limits of evidence-based therapies which often need to be adapted, tailored, incorporated with other models/practices, or abandoned to meet the realities, strengths, complexities, and needs of each person.
+I strive to provide a safe, warm, and supportive relationship, and value open dialogue and feedback throughout our work together.

-I enjoy working with individuals who identify with a range of ethnicities, religions, sexual orientations, and gender identities.
+I feel most engaged and fulfilled when working with individuals across a range of ethnicities, religions, sexual orientations, and gender identities.
 I was raised in a home with parents of different SES, racial and religious backgrounds.
 Acknowledging and embracing differences while not losing sight of our shared humanity is very important to me and my work.
 I strive for openness and a desire to learn while not placing the burden of teaching on you.
 I continually strive to deconstruct patriarchy and decolonize my own mind, self, and practice.

-While my practice is generalist we may be a good fit if you are someone who resonates with any of the following: family of origin issues; race and/or gender related stress/trauma; living with cancer; narcissistic abuse; graduate school stress; highly self-critical.
+While my practice is generalist we may be a good fit if you are someone who resonates with any of the following: family of origin issues; attachment-related traumas; intergenerational trauma; race and/or gender related stress/trauma; narcissistic abuse; graduate school stress; high levels of self-criticism and shame.